Wildlander-mod/wildlander-mod.github.io/1-SupportPages/KnownIssues.md

 * Alessandra says Anders is located in Windhelm instead of Whiterun
 * Users report every time they sleep they get deer pelt and 2 charcoal drop into inventory
 * Tempering Labels currently do not work.
+* Bathing can teleport the player to a seemingly random location.

 With workarounds